SeaBirdsGet the app

 Your saved detections live here, on-device, forever.
 GPX export to a chartplotter, replay on the chart, no servers in the loop.

-Seabirds welcome / disclaimer screen on iPhone — Seabirds wordmark with the reticle brand mark, eyebrow 'AI BIRD DETECTION · FOR ANGLERS,' headline 'Find the birds.
+SeaBirds welcome / disclaimer screen on iPhone — SeaBirds wordmark with the reticle brand mark, eyebrow 'AI BIRD DETECTION · FOR ANGLERS,' headline 'Find the birds.
 Find the bait.
 Find the fish.,' a What It Does data table (Detect, Project, Export, Privacy), and a What It Isn't section that says 'Not a navigation device.'
 I Understand and Privacy buttons at the bottom.

 Shot 03STATE · WELCOME